I was raised by my loving parents and grand parents and along side my sister in a tiny village in Austria - about 3000 inhabitants back then.

 I enjoyed it immensely and was looking forward to every Shiatsu session.
 It transformed me from a teenage girl struggling with life into a woman that is able to take on the challenges of life without being thrown too far of the path.

-One thing my Shiatsu therapist said to me that stuck with me was that I would be good at giving Shiatsu.
+One thing my Shiatsu practitioner said to me that stuck with me was that I would be good at giving Shiatsu.
 Back then I thought that this was ridiculous and I was scared of trying it.
 Scared of what I would find out about myself if I would undertake a Shiatsu training course.

 So I decided to go to University and study Geography.
 Simply because I was always interested in the physical world and nature, the environment and human interaction with it fascinated me.
 During the course of my studies I came across cartography, making maps and analysing satellite imagery which I specialised in and ended my studies with a Master of Science (MSc) degree from the University of Salzburg.